 Excel to ABA Converter

-Drop an .xlsx or .xls workbook, pick the right sheet, map the columns, and download a valid ABA file.
-Handles multi-sheet workbooks and formula cells.
-Works with every major Australian bank.
-Free, no signup, files never leave your browser.
+Convert an .xlsx or .xls workbook into a valid ABA file.
+Free, no signup — files never leave your browser.

 Source workbook